Veroalla/LOD-Auto-Installer/README.md

  - Refer to the Game Server list to join games

 ###Connecting to a source1 server###
+ - MAKE SURE YOU START DOTA 2 FIRST and then:
  - Visit `steam://connect/lod.ash47.net:27016` in your browser
  - If you do not see the standard `Please wait while we waste your time` screen, you have installed Legends of Dota incorrectly, ensure `dota 2 beta/dota/addons/lod/addoninfo.txt` exists.
 Ensure you restarted dota 2.